merliot/examples/gps/README.md

 Go version 1.19.1
 Building /home/merle/go/bin/gps...
 ```
+The application binary is ~/go/bin/gps.

 ## Running
+### Running in Stand-alone Mode
+We can start the application and verify things are working before connecting to the Internet.

+We need a Wifi connection on the Raspberry Pi, or someway to interface with the Raspberry Pi.
+Let's assume Wifi for this example.

-The application binary is ~/go/bin/gps.
-Run the application to initialize the hardware and start an HTTP server on port :80.
+On the Raspberry Pi, run the application to initialize the hardware and start an HTTP server on port :80.
 ```
 $ ~/go/bin/gps
 [00_16_3e_0d_c6_c3] Merle version: v0.0.49